 Once you finish applying the dye, wrap your hair in foil to let the color set, then repeat on all sections.
-Remember to check your older foils periodically as you move across all sections, as they can set before you’re even done with the dye process.
+Remember to check your older foils periodically as you move across all sections, as they can be set before you’re even done with the dyeing process.

 Step 8: Do a time check.

-Depending on how bold you want to go, you can leave the dye in for longer, but we recommend leaving the red dye to set for at least 20 minutes, and follow it up every so often with a little peek to see how the color is coming out.
+Depending on how bold you want to go, you can leave the dye in for longer, but we recommend leaving the red dye to set for at least 20 minutes and following it up every so often with a little peek to see how the color is coming out.
 Once your strand test appears as the hue you’re aiming for, it’s time to remove your foils.

 Step 9: Snip off your hair elastics.